Entrées par

 The robotic dog industry has seen development worldwide, but competition varies across regions.
 Western countries, particularly in Europe and North America, lead in technological innovation and product development, with renowned companies like Boston Dynamics dominating the market.
 Leveraging advanced technologies and extensive market experience, these companies hold significant positions globally.

-Entre-temps, Asia, especially China, has made notable strides in recent years.
+Entre-temps, Asie, especially China, has made notable strides in recent years.
 Competitive companies such as Unitree Robotics and Xiaomi have emerged, leveraging technological innovation and market expansion to establish a growing presence on the global stage.

 Corporate Competition